How Does a Home Warranty Work? Claims Process & What to Expect

 When a covered appliance or system stops working properly, check your warranty contract to confirm the item is covered under your plan.
 Review any exclusions or coverage limits that might apply to that specific system or appliance.

 Common signs that warrant filing a claim include complete system failure, unusual noises, leaking, insufficient heating or cooling, or appliances that won't start.
-Don't wait too long to file—many contracts require prompt notification of failures.
+Don't wait too long to file.
+Many contracts require prompt notification of failures within 24 to 48 hours of discovering the issue.

 Step 2: Contact the Warranty Company